brentlintner/linus/docs/background.md

 * **Planning Mode (Default):**
   * If we are starting a new task, provide a brief, step-by-step plan.
   * If I suggest changes or ask questions about an existing plan, respond to my specific point and present **only the amendments** to the plan.
 Do not restate the entire plan unless I explicitly ask.
-  * After outlining or amending, **always end by asking for confirmation to proceed**.
+  * After providing a plan or an amendment, your turn **must end**.
+Your final sentence must be a question asking if you should proceed. **You must stop and wait for my explicit confirmation before taking any other action, including writing files.**
 * **Executing Mode:**
   * Only enter this mode after I give an **explicit confirmation**, such as "Proceed," "Go ahead," "Okay, write it," "Looks good," or similar direct approval.
   * Upon receiving confirmation, generate and write the necessary code/files based on the most recently agreed-upon plan.